jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/README.md

 Then Create a new Project.

 In order to connect our project with the Azure subscription, Navigate to Project settings > Service connections.
-Create a new service connection of type Azure Resource Manager.
-Select your subscription and don't select any resource group.
+Create a new service connection of type Azure Resource Manager (automatic).
+Select your subscription (you should its owner) and don't select any resource group.
 Name the connection ARMConnection and click Ok.
 ![NewServiceConnection](https://github.com/jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/blob/master/images/NewServiceConnection.png)

 When the service connection is created, click on its name, and on the overview pane, click on *Manage Service Principal*
 ![ManageServiceConnection](https://github.com/jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/blob/master/images/ManageServiceConnection.png)

+### 1.1.
+Author the Service Connection Application
+You should be granted the role of **Global Administrator** in the Directory to be able to perform this step.
+This is a requirement of the Graph API in order to assign applications to other applications, which means, authorizing Data Factory MI to call the Function App.

 Go to the new App Registration if prompted on red, and from there, click on *API Permissions* on the left.
 Add *Application* type permissions of *Application.ReadWrite.All* for both Azure Active Directory Graph and Microsoft Graph, as we will need to create and configure the application that will provide the authentication and authorization for the function app.
 ![RequestAPIpermissionsAADG](https://github.com/jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/blob/master/images/RequestAPIpermissionsAADG.png)